QubesUsersBerlin/QubesUsersBerlin.github.io/README.md

 # Monthly meetings

-We meet every third Monday of the month at [f2a](https://twitter.com/f2a_space), a hackerspace at [Finowstr.
+We meet every third Monday of the month at [f2a](https://f2a.space/), a hackerspace at [Finowstr.
 2a](https://www.openstreetmap.org/node/4476779422) in Friedrichshain.

 ## Next meeting

 ```
-Monday November 20, 19:00
+Monday December 18, 19:00
 ```

 ## Future meetings

 ```
-Monday December 18, 19:00
+Monday January 15, 19:00
 ```

 ## Mailing list